Skip to main content

 When using Two-Factor Authentication (2FA) for your account, you must create and use a corresponding application password to access your calendar, contacts, or Drive data with external apps.
 Without Two-Factor Authentication (2FA), application passwords are optional.

-With Two-Factor Authentication (2FA), mailbox offers you an enhanced way to reliably secure access to your mailbox.
+With two-factor authentication (2FA), mailbox offers you an enhanced way to reliably secure access to your mailbox.
 2FA protects your data in addition to your password.
-Depending on the setup, you can choose between two variants: Two-Factor Authentication using the TOTP method (Time-based One-Time Password) and the OTP method, which at mailbox is known as Login 2.0 (One-Time Password).
+Depending on the setup, you can choose between two variants: two-factor authentication using the TOTP method (Time-based One-Time Password) and the OTP method, which at mailbox is known as Login 2.0 (One-Time Password).

-Why use Two-Factor Authentication
+Why use two-factor authentication

-Two-Factor Authentication significantly increases the security of your mailbox.
+Two-factor authentication significantly increases the security of your mailbox.
 In addition to your password, you need a second factor – such as a time-based one-time code (TOTP) generated on a separate device.
 This prevents access even if your password falls into the wrong hands.

 Time-based One-Time Password: Login via TOTP